Mini Plant Care Duo for the Holidays! • Shop Now

 How often should I clean my Marimo?

-We like to clean the Marimo vessel and Marimo every 7-10 days, but they can easily go longer, up to two or three weeks if need be.
-To wash the Marimo, gently remove from the vessel and squeeze each Marimo gently but firmly (like a hug) with two cupped hands to avoid tearing, then roll hands together in a circular motion to reshape.
+We like to clean the Marimo vessel and Marimo every 10-14 days, but they can easily go longer, up to three-four weeks if need be.
+To wash the Marimo, gently remove from the vessel and squeeze each Marimo gently, slowly, and firmly (like a hug) with two cupped hands to avoid tearing, then roll hands together in a circular motion to reshape.
 To clean the vessel and rocks, shells or crystals, dump out old water, rinse and wipe down surfaces with a clean sponge or cloth, be mindful of soap residue, just use water with the scrubbing motion to clean and then rinse thoroughly.
 Maybe have a dedicated sponge just for Marimo!
 Refill vessel with cold tap/distilled water and add a dash of aquarium or sea salt.
 Gently clean, rinse & replace rocks or decorative crystals along with Marimo and place in indirect light to display.
 We recommend using a lightly dampened cloth with a dash of vinegar to clean the outside and inside of the glass vessel to keep the surface looking bright and clean without smudges or older water line marks.

 During the warmer months you can add a handful of ice cubes or pop the entire vessel into the refrigerator for a few days to give Marimo a little vacation!

 We recommend adding carbonated water 1-2 parts carbonated water to tap, rain or spring water, once every month or so.
 The CO2 boosts photosynthesis and is so fun to watch teeny tiny bubbles collect along the surface of the Marimo as it photosynthesizes!